NarubyRiverlione/steamboiler/memory-bank/projectbrief.md

 ## Introduction

-This simulation models a steam boiler with a fixed volume containing water that can be heated by a gas burner.
+This simulation models a steam boiler and condenser system with a fixed volume containing water that can be heated by a gas burner.
 As energy is added to the system, the water temperature increases.
 When the temperature reaches the boiling point (which depends on the current pressure), water begins to convert to steam.
 As steam accumulates in the fixed volume, pressure increases according to thermodynamic principles.
+The system also includes a condenser to convert steam back to water and return it to the boiler.

 The simulation allows users to:
 - Control the gas flow rate to add heat to the system